AuzanAsyraf/EmployeeChurnReport/README.md

 We are having issues with keeping employees so we would like a help to proactively find employees that are at risk of leaving the company.

 Approach:
--Select pilot program with new employees
+1. Select pilot program with new employees
--Build Auto ML model trained on previous data that can predict new employees leaving.
+2. Build Auto ML model trained on previous data that can predict new employees leaving.

 Deliverable:
 Report/Dashboard